Feature

 access to the task list.

-- More defaults: pin a list, decide if tasks should be billable or non-billable by default, and set property values.
+- Default settings: pin a list, decide if tasks should be billable or non-billable by default, and set property values.

 know that you can